The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 \section{Introduction}

-Our story begins with a question of {\sc Ihara} from the 80's, which asks whether there is a combinatorial/topological description of the absolute Galois group of $\Q$.
-More precisely, this combinatorial description should be in the spirit of {\sc Grothendieck's} \emph{Esquisse d'un Programme} \cite{Grothendieck:1997}, which suggested studying absolute Galois groups via their action on objects of ``geometric origin,'' and specifically the geometric fundamental group of algebraic varieties. {\sc Ihara's} question was formulated into a precise conjecture by {\sc Oda-Matsumoto}, and so we refer to this question/conjecture as ``the I/OM.''
+Our story begins with a question of {\sc Ihara} from the 1980s, which asked for a combinatorial description of the absolute Galois group of $\Q$.
+More precisely, this combinatorial description should be in the spirit of {\sc Grothendieck's} \emph{Esquisse d'un Programme} \cite{Grothendieck:1997}, which suggested studying absolute Galois groups via their action on objects of ``geometric origin,'' and specifically the geometric fundamental group of algebraic varieties. {\sc Ihara} asked whether the absolute Galois group of $\Q$ is isomorphic to the automorphism group of the geometric fundamental group functor on $\Q$-varieties, and {\sc Oda-Matsumoto} \cite{Matsumoto:1997} later conjectured that the answer is affirmative, based on motivic evidence.
+We will henceforth refer to this question/conjecture (and its various variants) as the ``I/OM.''

-The original I/OM conjecture, which deals with the full geometric fundamental group, and which we call ``the absolute I/OM'' below, was proven by {\sc Pop} in an unpublished manuscript from the 90's.
-Nevertheless, {\sc Pop} recently formulated and proved a strengthening of the absolute I/OM, which instead deals with the maximal \emph{pro-$\ell$ abelian-by-central} quotient of the geometric fundamental group.
+The original I/OM conjecture, which deals with the full geometric fundamental group, and which we call ``the absolute I/OM'' below, was proven by {\sc Pop} in an unpublished manuscript from the 1990s.
+A variant of the I/OM over $p$-adic fields, using \emph{tempered fundamental groups}, was then developed and proved by {\sc Andr\'e} \cite{Andre:2003}.
+Later on, {\sc Pop} formulated and proved a strengthening of the absolute I/OM, which instead deals with the maximal \emph{pro-$\ell$ abelian-by-central} quotient of the geometric fundamental group.
 The pro-$\ell$ abelian-by-central I/OM implies the absolute I/OM, and both contexts are treated by {\sc Pop} in \cite{Pop:2014}.

-In this paper, we formulate and prove a further strengthening of I/OM, which deals with the \emph{mod-$\ell$ abelian-by-central} quotient of the geometric fundamental group.
+In this paper, we develop and prove a further strengthening of I/OM, which deals with the \emph{mod-$\ell$ abelian-by-central} quotient of the geometric fundamental group.
 This mod-$\ell$ context strengthens both the pro-$\ell$ abelian-by-central and the absolute situations.
 Furthermore, the mod-$\ell$ abelian-by-central quotient is the \emph{smallest possible} functorial (pro-$\ell$) quotient which remains non-abelian.
-Therefore, in some sense, the mod-$\ell$ context yields strongest possible results one could hope for.
+In this sense, the mod-$\ell$ context yields the strongest possible results that one could hope for.